gederajeg/happyr/README.md

 <img src="man/figures/README-cxn-interrater-figure-1.png" width="90%" style="display: block; margin: auto;" />

-### Token frequency, type frequency, and type/token ratio analyses in Chapter 5 and 6
+### Chapter 5 and Chapter 6 - Token frequency, type frequency, and type/token ratio analyses

 The main metaphor data for Chapter 5, 6, and 7 is stored as a tibble in `phd_data_metaphor`.
 The relevant function for the token, type, and type/token ratio analyses in Chapter 5 and 6 is `ttr()`.